MertKalkanci/MertKalkanci/README.md

 # **MERT KALKANCI**

-👋 I'm Mert, my focus area for the past few years has been about deep learning, game developement and developement boards.
+👋 I'm Mert, my focus area for the past few years has been about deep learning and developement boards.
 <table>
   <td>